+Crite eria Indicator ToC Outcomes

-7.12.4 and development by indigenous peoples and local communities with legal or customary rights, taking into consideration regional and national multi-stakeholder processes.
+7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High Carbon Stock (HCS) forest.
+HCVs and HCS forests in the managed area are identified and protected or enhanced.
+(Continued) 7.12.3 (C) In High Forest Cover Landscapes (HFCLs) within HFCCs, a specific procedure will apply for legacy cases and development by indigenous peoples and local communities with legal or customary rights, taking into consideration regional and national multi-stakeholder processes.
 Until this procedure is developed and endorsed, 7.12.2 applies.
 PROCEDURAL NOTE for 7.12.3: There should be demonstrable benefits to the local community; clear recognition of legal and customary lands based on participatory land use planning; development should be proportional to the needs of the local community; with a balance between conservation and development.
 This procedure will also cover planting on previous or abandoned agricultural land / plantations.
-All other P&C requirements apply, including FPIC and HCV requirements.
-(C) Where HCVs, HCS forests after 15 November 2018, peatland and other conservation areas have been identified, they are protected and/ or enhanced.
+All other P&amp;C requirements apply, including FPIC and HCV requirements.
+7.12.4 (C) Where HCVs, HCS forests after 15 November 2018, peatland and other conservation areas have been identified, they are protected and/ or enhanced.
 An integrated management plan to protect and/or enhance HCVs, HCS forests, peatland and other conservation areas is developed, implemented and adapted where necessary, and contains monitoring requirements.
 The integrated management plan is reviewed at least once every five years.
+The integrated management plan is developed in consultation with relevant stakeholders and includes the directly managed area and any relevant wider landscape level considerations (where these Ecosystems protected;

+are identified).

-The integrated management plan is developed in consultation with relevant stakeholders and includes the directly managed area and any relevant includes the directly managed area and any relevant wider landscape level considerations (where these are identified).
-7.12.5 Where rights of local communities have been identified in HCV areas, HCS forest after 15 November 2018, peatland and other conservation areas, there is no reduction of these rights without evidence of a negotiated agreement, obtained through FPIC, encouraging their involvement in the maintenance and management of these conservation areas.
-7.12.6 All rare, threatened or endangered (RTE) species are protected, whether or not they are identified in an HCV assessment.
+Crite eria Indicator ToC Outcomes 7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High Carbon 7.12.5 Where rights of local communities have been identified in HCV areas, HCS forest after 15 November 2018, peatland and other conservation areas, there is no reduction of these rights without evidence of a negotiated agreement, obtained through FPIC, encouraging their involvement in the maintenance and management of these conservation areas.
+Ecosystems protected; Stock (HCS) forest.
+HCVs and HCS forests in the managed area are identified and protected or enhanced.
+(Continued) 7.12.6 All rare, threatened or endangered (RTE) species are protected, whether or not they are identified in an HCV assessment.
 A programme to regularly educate the workforce about the status of RTE species is in place.
 Appropriate disciplinary measures are taken and documented in accordance with company rules and national law if any individual working for the company is found to capture, harm, collect, trade, possess or kill these species.
-7.40.7 7.12.7 The status of HCVs, HCS forests after 15 November 2018, other natural ecosystems, peatland conservation areas and RTE species is monitored.
+7.12.7 The status of HCVs, HCS forests after 15 November 2018, other natural ecosystems, peatland conservation areas and RTE species is monitored.
 Outcomes of this monitoring are fed back into the management plan.
-7 1 2 0 7.12.8 (C) Where there has been land clearing without prior HCV assessment since November 2005, or without prior HCV- HCSA assessment since 15 November 2018, the Remediation and Compensation Procedure (RaCP) applies. αργιί ο υ.
+7.12.8 (C) Where there has been land clearing without prior HCV assessment since November 2005, or without prior HCV-HCSA assessment since 15 November 2018, the Remediation and Compensation Procedure (RaCP) applies.